Modulating Low-Power Threshold Optical Bistability by Electrically Reconfigurable Free-Electron Kerr Nonlinearity: Hydrodynamic approach and field-controlled charge modulation

 On the left-hand side of Eq. \eqref{eq:poisson} there is the Laplacian of the band bending $\varphi$, whereas the right-hand side accounts for the total charge density, including hole $p_0(\mathbf{r})$ and electron $n_0(\mathbf{r})$ densities, and ionized donor $N_D^+$ and acceptor $N_A^+$ concentrations. $\varepsilon_0\varepsilon_{\rm r}$ denotes the permittivity of the semiconductor.
 To solve this, we use COMSOL Multiphysics as a finite element solver for its convenience in multi-physical coupling and weak forms customization (see Supplementary Material \cite{supp} for further details).

 To achieve a combination of high nonlinearity and tunability, we modified the nanopatch hybrid structure \cite{hu2024low} to align with the well-established MOS configuration \cite{jeannin2023low}.
 As shown in Fig. \ref{fig:1}, periodic gold stripes are designed to sit on a 2 nm HfO$_2$ \cite{zhang_vertically_2024} layer, functioning both as nanocavities \cite{baumberg2019extreme} and as gates to apply a bias for the active control.
+We choose a 2 nm HfO$_2$ for achieving an overall smaller gap thickness for a higher plasmonic field enhancement in this nanogap configuration.
+Larger HfO$_2$ thickness can give rise to a blueshift of the gap surface plasmon, which asks for a larger patch to compensate \cite{lassiter2013plasmonic}.
 Beneath the oxide lies a thin layer of heavily doped InGaAs (14 nm thick, $N_D^+=6\times10^{18}$ cm$^{-3}$, $N_A^-=0$, $\gamma=8.9$ ps$^{-1}$, $m_e=0.041m_0$, $\varepsilon_{\rm inf}=12$) \cite{rossetti2024origin}, which supports LBPs \cite{hu2024low}.
-Applying an external static field will tailor the FE $n_0(\mathbf{r})$ near the surface, as demonstrated by solving Eq. \eqref{eq:poisson} under different gate bias voltages $u$ (see Methods \cite{supp}).
+The choice of the doping level is realistic \cite{rossetti2024origin} and its contribution to the hydrodynamic nonlinearities has been discussed in previous references \cite{rossetti2024origin,de2021free}.
+Applying an external static field will tailor the FE $n_0(\mathbf{r})$ near the surface, as demonstrated by solving Eq. \eqref{eq:poisson} under different gate bias voltages $u$ (see Methods in {the Supplemental Material~\cite{supp}, including reference \cite{olmon_optical_2012}}).